kuai-lab/cvpr24_ease/README.md

 ```

 Note: Make sure you have installed `gcc` and `cuda`, and `nvcc` can work (if you install cuda by conda, it won't provide nvcc and you should install cuda manually.)

+👾 The full version of our model is coming soon! 👾

 ## 📦 Datasets Preparation